Fortress of Deva, located on top of a volcanic hill, was built in the 13th century.

 There is also a rumor that the name Deva may have been given to the area in early 100s AD by the leaders of the Roman Legion Augusta II, that has been transferred from Castra Devana (Castrum Deva) in Britania (in the present day is the city of Chester in England) to the newly conquered territory of Dacia.

 The first evidence of the Deva Fortress dates back to the 2nd half of the 13th century, in 1269, when Stephen V, King of Hungary and Duke of Transylvania, mentioned “the royal castle of Deva” in a privilege grant for the Count Chyl of Kelling.

 How to reach the Fortress of Deva (Cetatea Deva)?

 In order to get to Deva from Timisoara, you must take E 70 to Lugoj, continue from Lugoj to Faget and when you reach E 68, make a right and Deva is just 15 km away.
 To reach Deva from Arad take E 68.

 From Bucharest take A1 to Pitesti, then take E 81 to Ramnicu Valcea and continue to Sibiu.
 From Sibiu take E68 to Sebes, Orastie, Simeria, and Santuhalm.

-You can reach this amazing fortress on foot by climbing the 113 steps from the city park and then following one of the two alleys which are surrounding the fortress hill.
 Furthermore, access to the fortress is also possible by cable car (the two-way ticket is 10RON – about 2€).
 The cable car is the easiest access for tourists but on foot is a great way to connect with nature.